pandian4github/distributed-kv-store/README.md

 The stabilize command results in the exchange of InFlightDBs of all the connected servers, and storing of the InFlightDBs in the PersistedDBs.
 At the end of stabilize, the InFlightDBs of all the servers are empty, and the PersistedDBs of all the servers reflect the same database.

 During stabilize, each server first propagates its own InFlightDB along with the IDs of its neighbours to all of its directly connected servers.
 Then it does transitive propagation, where it propagates the InFlightDB received from one server 'X' to its neighbor 'Y' if it sees that 'X' and 'Y' are not connected directly.
 This is done at all servers, and it is done until the point that all the servers have received the InFlightDBs of all the other directly and indirectly connected servers.
 An important thing to note is that the servers do not know the entire network topology (since the master doesn't store this state), rather it gets to know the topology as it keeps sending and receiving transitive updates.

+During a network partition, the stabilize command will makes the nodes within a partition consistent.
+When a connection is made between two servers (which connects two partitions), the servers initially exchange their persistedDBs with each other (which are added to the inFlightDB of the servers) since they will be having different persistedDBs after their previous stabilizes.
+This ensures that during the next stabilize command, all the servers within the network will become consistent and end up with the same copy of persistedDB.